How To Regrow Green Onions In Water And Move Them Into Hydroponics

 What you see Most likely cause Check this first

-Yellow tops Nutrient deficiency or high pH Test your water pH level
+Yellow tops Nutrient deficiency, or else high pH Test your water pH level first

-Brown mushy roots Root rot from low oxygen Lower water to create an air gap
+Brown mushy roots Root rot, because oxygen is low Lower the water to create an air gap

-Slimy soft stems Water has stagnated Rinse roots and refresh water
+Slimy soft stems The water has stagnated Rinse the roots, then refresh the water

-Pale thin growth Insufficient lighting Move light closer to 6 to 8 inches
+Pale thin growth Not enough light Move the light closer, to 6 to 8 inches

 Growth Phase Expected Timeline Setup Requirement